If you've set the LEDGER_ANALYTICS_API_KEY environment variable

 model and

-tail development using bondy.
-Note that by default the prediction triangle will be named "paid_body_meyers_triangle"
+tail development using Generalized Bondy.
+Note that by default the prediction triangle will be named "paid_body_clipped_meyers_triangle"

 based on the model_name